How do you choose the right wedding photographer for your special day?

 The internet is full of advice on wedding photography, but a lot of it is geared towards people that already have photography experience.
 There isn’t really a lot of information out there for people who are at square one.

-Most of the time when we meet with potential clients, they say the same thing: they want a natural, un-posed, journalistic record of their wedding from someone who isn’t going to interrupt the natural flow of the day.
+Most of the time when we meet with potential clients, they want the same thing: a natural, un-posed, journalistic record of their wedding from someone who isn’t going to interrupt the natural flow of the day.

-When I guide them though my experience of what this means, and fully understand their needs and vision, most couples find their perfect balance between posed and un-posed moments, and a good expectation is set for the day.
+When we guide them through what this means and fully understand their needs and vision, most couples find their perfect balance between posed and un-posed moments, and a good expectation is set for the day.